-- Instituting an Administrative Directive for No-Contact between involved parties. - Limiting an individual's access to certain facilities or activities pending resolution. - Providing referrals to counseling and health services. - Referral to community-based service providers. - Referring to the Employee Assistance Program. - Providing education and advisories to the community. - Altering the housing situation of the reporting or responding party. - Offering adjustments to academic deadlines, course schedules, etc. - Offering students Financial Aid Counseling. - Providing academic support services, such as tutoring. - Altering work arrangements for employees. - Instituting administrative leaves of absence for employees. - Assisting with visa and immigration issues. - Providing campus escorts. - Providing transportation assistance to the hospital. - Issuing emergency removals pending a formal process and appeal (see VIII (E)) - Increasing security and monitoring of certain areas of the campus. - Providing any other measure which can be tailored to the involved parties to achieve the goals of the University's policy.
+- Instituting an Administrative Directive for No-Contact between involved parties. - Limiting an individual's access to certain facilities or activities pending resolution. - Providing referrals to counseling and health services. - Referral to community-based service providers. - Referring to the Employee Assistance Program. - Providing education and advisories to the community. - Altering the housing situation of the reporting or responding party. - Offering adjustments to academic deadlines, course schedules, etc. - Offering adjustments to extracurricular activities or other activities. - Training and education programs. - Offering students Financial Aid Counseling. - Providing academic support services, such as tutoring. - Altering work arrangements for employees. - Instituting administrative leaves of absence for employees or students. - Assisting with visa and immigration issues. - Providing campus escorts. - Providing transportation assistance to the hospital.

+- Issuing emergency removals pending a formal process and appeal (see VIII (E)) - Increasing security and monitoring of certain areas of the campus. - Providing any other measure which can be tailored to the involved parties to achieve the goals of the University's policy.